MercuryWorkshop/scramjet/README.md

 - Clone the repository with `git clone --recursive https://github.com/MercuryWorkshop/scramjet`
 - Install the dependencies with `pnpm i`
+- Change directories with `cd packages/core`
 - Build the rewriter with `pnpm rewriter:build`
 - Build Scramjet with `pnpm build`

 ### Running Scramjet Locally

-You can run the Scramjet dev server with the command
+You can run the Scramjet dev server when running this command at the root

 ```sh
 pnpm dev